April 05, 2019

 Cathie was 59 when she learned she had breast cancer in 2015.
 Uncomfortable with her care at another area healthcare facility, she requested a second opinion at The University of Kansas Cancer Center.
-There, she met with breast oncologist Anne O’Dea, MD, breast oncology surgeon Amanda Amin, MD, and Dr. Lai.
+There, she met with breast oncologist Anne O’Dea, MD and Dr. Lai.

 Dr. O’Dea diagnosed Cathie with stage IIA, ER/PR-positive, HER2-negative cancer.
 She had two tumors in her right breast.
 Her treatment plan included an estrogen-blocking medication and a skin-sparing, single mastectomy.
 Based on her cancer markers, Cathie did not require chemotherapy or radiation.

 She had taken the first and most important steps toward a cancer-free life.
 But there would be many more steps before Cathie felt whole again.
 Her plastic surgery team was with her from the beginning, outlining her breast reconstruction options.

 According to Dr. Lai, most women with breast cancer – 7 out of 10 – are not aware there is a federal law in place to protect them if they choose to have breast reconstruction after a mastectomy.
 According to the American Cancer Society, the law requires most group insurance plans that cover mastectomies to also cover breast reconstruction.

 The Women’s Health and Cancer Rights Act (WHCRA) of 1998 mandates that any insurance policy guaranteeing coverage for mastectomy must also guarantee coverage for complications such as lymphedema and operations to create breast symmetry.
 At The University of Kansas Health System, every patient knows their breast reconstruction options.